The Unexpected Journey

-Every town’s “got that something” but it’s not always apparent at first glance.
-Van Horn’s something is not Diesel Fried Chicken in spite of its iconic old fillin’ station.
+Every town’s got something special that’s not apparent at first glance.
+Van Horn’s special is really not Diesel Fried Chicken in spite of its iconic old fillin’ station.
 Van Horn’s special is the El Capitan Hotel.
 And it had two rooms and two reservations for dinner at the restaurant bar with our names on them.
-The El Capitan is a Depression-era hotel restored recently by a couple from Fort Davis, they did it for love and $2.5M.
-It’ll never be profitable but the best things in life have nothing to do with profit.
-It’s the finest hotel on I-10 from Jacksonville to Santa Monica.
+The El Capitan is a Depression-era hotel restored recently by a couple from Fort Davis for love and two and half million dollars.
+It’ll never be profitable but who cares?
+It’s the finest old hotel on I-10 from Jacksonville to Santa Monica.

-The El Capitan was a surprising end to a shocking adventure in Arizona in the Winter of 2014.
+The El Capitan was the surprise-ending of our journey to Phantom Ranch.
 We got to the hotel and its restaurant bar just in time for the Super Bowl coin-toss.
-After a great meal we quickly lost interest in the game and wandered off in different directions to explore the hotel…and our rooms.
+When our meal arrived we lost interest in the game.
+At half-time, we wandered off in different directions to explore the hotel, and our rooms.
 With our Grand Canyon experience still so fresh, I guess we just couldn’t stop wandering around.

 Jeff and I left Van Horn the next morning in a reflective mood.
 Our strange adventure was coming to an end in a strange town.
 We headed back to Austin and for a while things were quiet.
 But soon enough the truck was filled with the familiar claptrap of bogus insights on politics, life, and love, our mouths watering for Hill Country brisket, Shiner Bock, old flames, Asleep At The Wheel, and even the bovine noise of the State Legislature.
 There’s something about Texas that always brings me home.
 And there’s something about Grand Canyon that will always take me yonder.

 Somewhere in West Texas, sometime in February 2014